 Dinner 4: Kielbasa and Potato Skillet

 Another super easy go to meal.
 I simply saute kielbasa and peppers and then add in cubed cooked potatoes to create a kind of hash.
 It’s super filling and very tasty.
+I use this recipe from All Recipes and serve with a side of steamed broccoli!

 Turkey Kielbasa – $2.35